tmecklem/tmecklem.github.io/_posts/2016-12-12-the-scotts-tots-office-episode-makes-me-so-uncomfortable-every-time-i-watch-it-m.markdown

 ---
 layout: post
 title: "The \"Scott's Tot's\" Office episode makes me so uncomfortable every time I watch it.
-More than all of season 1 combined."Scott's Tot's\" Office episode makes me so uncomfortable every time I watch it.
-More than all of season 1 combined."Scott's Tot's\" Office episode makes me so uncomfortable every time I watch it.
-More than all of season 1 combined."Scott's Tot's\" Office episode makes me so uncomfortable every time I watch it.
-More than all..."
+More than all of season 1 combined."
 date: 2016-12-12 02:26:08
 categories: hot-takes
 tweet_id: "808135817612947456"